francescocolazzo/ToDoChrono/README.md

     })
  ```

-- While for the HomeScreen and Task component I used the function.
+- While for the HomeScreen and Task component I have used the functions.
 - Use and Set of Hook State with a function:

   ```